Factbox: Major U.S. Supreme Court affirmative action cases

 Fisher v.
 University of Texas at Austin (2015)

-The Supreme Court for a second time considers Fisher's challenge to the University of Texas admissions policy.
+The Supreme Court for a second time considered Fisher's challenge to the University of Texas admissions policy.
 Fisher graduated from Louisiana State University in 2012.
+During oral arguments on Wednesday, the justices appeared closely divided over the university's policy, with liberals voicing support for affirmative action programs and conservatives questioning why the Texas program was needed for campus diversity.
+Kagan again did not participate in the case.
+The court's ruling was expected by the end of June 2016.

 (Compiled by Joan Biskupic; Editing by Will Dunham)